AccurateMeasure/Employees-Performance-Optimization/Data_Analysis.md

 - Underskilled Employee % = IFERROR(('Metric Library'[Underskilled Employees]/'Metric Library'[Skill Needed Employees]),"")

-All the DAX measures calculated for this project have an objective meaning that helps monitor specific performance.
+All the DAX measures calculated for this project have an objective meaning/goal that helps monitor specific performance.